octavio-palaciosdev/PingPong/README.md

 npm install
 npm run dev
 ```
+## First steps

+You can go to localhost:3000 in your browser, that will load up the main screen for the project.

 ## Tests ⚙️
 To run tests, you must close the server (CTRL + C)